even4void/aliquote/content/post/icc-garson.md

 MADEG  1352 0.73  0.58   0.48  1.8 0.94
 ```

-which are in close agreement with the results reported by Dave Garson.
+This is in close agreement with the results reported by Dave Garson.
 Now, fitting an ANOVA model and applying the Tukey's test yields:

 ```r
 > gss.it.num.long <- melt(gss.it.num)